 Once you've made your decision to file bankruptcy, do not incur additional debt that you don't intend to repay.
 You could lose the right to cancel the debt in bankruptcy.
 One of the worst things you can do before filing bankruptcy is run up a bunch of credit card debt assuming it will be discharged in bankruptcy.
 The bankruptcy law changes enacted in 2005 lowered the threshold on luxury purchases to $500 and extended the abuse period to 90 days prior to filing.
 Purchases in this abuse period are asking for extra scrutiny.
 These amounts change every 3 years.

-2. Do not repay family members of friends
+2. Do not repay family members or friends

 Family members or friends cannot be treated any better than other creditors.
 In the eyes of the law, relatives have the same legal status as other creditors and you are not permitted to treat relatives differently than other creditors.
 In some circumstances, the trustee can reclaim the amount paid to the family member for distribution to all creditors in the same class.
 While it feels good to repay a family member, it will feel bad when a trustee sues them to recover the money you paid your parents or sibling or best friend.